 I get this question at least 2-3 times a week.
-Client has a decent website, they verified a Facebook Page and a Google My Business Profile, and they have run a few Facebook Post Boosts and are disappointed they aren’t appearing in more search results (or worse, they can’t find themselves when they search).
+Client has a decent website, they verified a Facebook Page and a Google Business Profile (formerly known as Google My Business Profile), and they have run a few Facebook Post Boosts and are disappointed they aren’t appearing in more search results (or worse, they can’t find themselves when they search).

 First, let’s define what a “search result” even is.

 A search result is what happens when I type some strategic words into a search bar on the internet (commonly known as “googling” something).
 Depending on what words or phrases I type into that search bar, google is going to select the results (search results) closest in content to what I typed into my search.
 If I typed “women’s red pickleball shoes size 10 near me” I expect to get about 2,000,000 results…but not every one of those results will contain every word in my search.
 Instead google will show me listings (results) with the most common words, or alternative listings where they have taken a guess as to “what I really meant to search for.”
 In either case, as a business, my goal is to have my listing/website/facebook page, etc. show up in the top 5-10 results.